Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 4.1 Institutional Parity

-Authority distributed across institutions to prevent long-term concentration by any party, region, or demographic group.
+Authority is distributed across institutions to prevent long-term concentration by any party, region, or demographic group.

 4.2 Shared Authority

-Federal and state governance linked through parity-based mechanisms rather than hierarchical dominance.
+Federal and state governance operate through parity-based coordination rather than hierarchical dominance.

 4.3 Structured Inclusion

-Civic participation embedded through institutional design rather than discretionary policy.
+Civic participation is embedded through institutional design rather than discretionary policy.

 4.4 Judicial and Legislative Safeguards

-Parity protections operating through constitutional oversight and review rather than political negotiation.
+Parity protections operate through constitutional oversight and review rather than political negotiation.

 4.5 Distributed Representation

-Representation structured across identity and geography to reinforce plural legitimacy.
+Representation is structured across geography and civic participation to reinforce plural legitimacy.

 5. Structural Challenges and Design Responses